The Ask and the Answer: Plot summary

-Mayor Prentiss captures the three.
-Viola is interrogated and tortured, with Todd watching from a soundproof room.
-Mayor Prentiss wants to know where The Answer will attack from, drowning Viola, who refuses to answer.
+Prentiss arrives to capture them.
+Viola is interrogated and tortured with Todd watching from a soundproof room.
+Prentiss wants to know where The Answer will attack from, drowning Viola, who refuses to answer.
 Unable to watch, Todd screams that the Answer is attacking from the south.
-The Mayor thanks Todd, and leaves to organise his army.
-Todd realizes where his duty lies and formulates a plan to stop the Mayor with the help of Ivan and other personnel.
+Prentiss thanks Todd and leaves to organise his army.
+Todd formulates a plan to stop Prentiss with the help of Ivan and other personnel.

 Ivan and the guards agree to help Todd rescue Lee and Viola.
-Lee hurries back to the Answer, while the others go to stop the Mayor.
-At the cathedral, the Mayor disables the entire group with his Noise and captures Viola.
-The Mayor still wants Todd to join him despite his betrayal; he reveals that he has never taken the cure, instead training his Noise via the 'I am the circle and the circle is me' chant to silence, which also allows him to attack and control others with his mind.
+Lee hurries back to the Answer while the others go to stop Prentiss.
+At the cathedral, Prentiss disables the entire group with his Noise and captures Viola.
+Prentiss still wants Todd to join him despite his betrayal; Prentiss reveals that he has never taken the cure, instead training his Noise via the chant to silence, which also allows him to control others with his mind.
 Davy arrives to tell his father that the Answer army is coming, and requires orders.
-Suddenly, a second scout ship, like the one Viola crashed in, flies in near New Prentisstown.
-In desperation, Todd holds Davy at gunpoint, threatening to kill him if the Mayor does not release Viola.
-Shockingly, the Mayor drops Viola and fires his gun, quickly killing Davy.
-Davy reveals that he had shot Ben, Todd's guardian.
+A second scout ship, like the one Viola crashed in, suddenly flies in near New Prentisstown.
+In desperation, Todd holds Davy at gunpoint, threatening to kill him if Prentiss does not release Viola.
+Prentiss drops Viola and fires his gun, killing Davy.
+Davy reveals that he had accidentally shot Ben, Todd's guardian.
 He begs for forgiveness but dies before Todd can answer.

-In anger, and quick to learn, Todd uses his own Noise as a weapon with Viola's name to overcome the Mayor.
+In anger, Todd uses his own Noise as a weapon with Viola's name to overcome Prentiss.
 He ties him up in the cathedral while Viola goes to meet with the scout ship.
-Suddenly, a horn sounds to warn of an army of Spackle marching towards the city, seeking revenge for the genocide.
-With no alternative, Todd releases Mayor Prentiss to enlist help; hoping that he is not making the biggest mistake of his life.
-Released from his bonds, the Mayor claims that what has come to New World is what men are born for: war.
+A horn sounds to warn of an army of Spackle marching towards the city, seeking revenge for the genocide.
+With no alternative, Todd releases Prentiss to enlist help.
+Released from his bonds, Prentiss claims that what has come to New World is what men are born for: war.

 Reception

 The Ask and the Answer received largely positive reviews from critics.
 Publishers Weekly praised the brilliant cast, and believed it to be "among the best YA science fiction novels of the year", including it in their best books of 2009, while Anita Barnes Lowen from Children's Literature labelled the book "a stunning not-to-be-missed science fiction adventure."
-Independent on Sunday said that "... it is every bit as ambitious as the first book but the ambition is easily matched by the execution, with powerful prose and tight plotting that pull the reader on at a terrifying speed."
+The Independent on Sunday said that "... it is every bit as ambitious as the first book but the ambition is easily matched by the execution, with powerful prose and tight plotting that pull the reader on at a terrifying speed."

 Kirkus Reviews noted that the plot was "breathless... with heartbreakingly real characters" and the Costa Book Awards 2009 judges recognised the novel as "a strikingly original and compelling work."